Hattiwatti/BF3MinimapGenerator/README.md

     - The resulting images will be limited to window height

 5. Press "Generate minimap"
-    - Images will be dumped in .tga format in the Battlefield 3 folder
+    - Images will be dumped in Battlefield 3\BF3MinimapGenerator\LevelName\map#\grid_#_#.tga
+    - A file called info.txt will also be created with the following data
+        - Side length of one cell in pixels
+        - Amount on cells in a row/column
+        - Side length of one cell in world units
+        - Center coordinate of each cell

 ### Binaries